Latest Insights

 Selecting the right air quality consultant can make the difference between a smooth planning process and costly delays.
 When evaluating potential consultants, check their professional qualifications through the Institution of Environmental Sciences.
 Look for Chartered Environmentalist (CEnv) status and membership of the Institute of Air Quality Management (IAQM), which demonstrate that the consultant meets recognised professional standards and keeps their expertise current.

-By Tom Pickup Read more
+By Malcolm Pounder Read more

 Air Quality Management Areas and Planning